c3lang/vendor/libraries/opengl.c3l/README.md

 For example the matrix constants (e.g. GL_FLOAT_MAT4x2) change NxN to NXN to comply with C3.

 The `loadGL` function *must* be called before using any opengl functions.
 It also must be called after a valid OpenGL context is created (from something like GLFW).
-The argument it takes in glfw would be `loadGL((GLLoadFn)glfw::getProcAddress)` (the glfw bindings currently do not work with these bindings due to a bug).
+The argument it takes in glfw would be `loadGL((GLLoadFn)glfw::getProcAddress)`.

 The `loadGL` function returns either 0 if it fails or the current OpenGL version in the format of (major * 10) + minor